Royal Rumble (2012)

-The 2012 Royal Rumble was the 25th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on January 29, 2012, at the Scottrade Center in St. Louis, Missouri.
+The 2012 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 25th annual Royal Rumble and took place on January 29, 2012, at the Scottrade Center in St. Louis, Missouri.
 As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
 For the 2012 event, the winner received their choice to challenge for either the WWE Championship or World Heavyweight Championship at WrestleMania XXVIII.
 It was the first Royal Rumble held since the end of the first brand extension in August 2011.

 Six professional wrestling matches were featured at the event.
 The main event was the 2012 Royal Rumble match.
 Sheamus - the 22nd entrant - won the match by last eliminating Chris Jericho, the 29th entrant.
 Two title matches were featured: a WWE Championship match with CM Punk defending against Dolph Ziggler, which Punk won to retain the title, and a Triple Threat Steel Cage match for the World Heavyweight Championship between the reigning champion Daniel Bryan, Big Show, and Mark Henry, which Bryan won to retain the championship.
 Incidentally, this event is also noted as Mick Foley's last night as an active wrestler as he would compete in the Royal Rumble match.

-The event received 443,000 pay-per-view buys, slightly down from 446,000 buys the previous year's event received.
+The event received 443,000 pay-per-view buys, slightly down from 446,000 buys the previous year's event had received.

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by WWE since 1988—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by WWE since 1988—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+The concept of the event is based on the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
 The 2012 event was the 25th event in the Royal Rumble chronology and was scheduled to be held on January 29, 2012, at the Scottrade Center in St. Louis, Missouri.
+Tickets went on sale on December 10 through Ticketmaster.
 It was the first Royal Rumble held since the end of the first brand split in August 2011.

 The Royal Rumble match generally features 30 wrestlers.
 The 2011 event broke tradition and had 40 participants, but 2012 returned to 30.
 The winner of the match traditionally earns a world championship match at that year's WrestleMania.
 For 2012, the winner could choose to challenge for either the WWE Championship or World Heavyweight Championship at WrestleMania XXVIII.